Cryostat 3.0.0

 Using the Cryostat Agent

 The Cryostat Agent is compatible with Cryostat versions 2.3.0 and newer, and application JDKs 11 and newer.
-If you are using an older version of Cryostat, we recommend upgrading to ensure compatibility.
-If your application uses a recent version of JDK8 with JFR support, please either upgrade to JDK11+ or continue to the next section to learn how to configure your application without the Cryostat Agent.
+If you are using an older version of Cryostat we recommend upgrading to ensure compatibility.
+Please see the version compatibility chart to ensure that your Cryostat server version and Cryostat Agent version are correct.
+If your application uses a later version of JDK8 with JFR support, please either upgrade to JDK11+ or continue to the next section to learn how to configure your application without the Cryostat Agent.

 The Cryostat Agent JAR must be available to your application JVM.
-The JAR asset can be downloaded directly from upstream, or you may use the following snippet in your pom.xml to streamline this.
+The JAR asset can be downloaded directly from upstream, or from Maven Central.
+For most use cases the -shaded JAR would be appropriate.
+You may also include the Agent as a dependency in your application’s pom.xml to automate the download:

 <project>